X-lab-3D/swiftmhc/README.md

 ## Preprocessing data

 Preprocessing means to create a file in [HDF5](https://www.hdfgroup.org/solutions/hdf5/) format, containing info in the peptide and MHC protein.
-This is only needed if you want to use a new MHC structure or train a new network.
+This is only needed if you want to use a new MHC structure for **inference** or train a new network.

 ### Input files
 Preprocessing requires the following files: